microsoft/vscode-docs/docs/getstarted/getting-started.md

 ## Step 1: Open a folder in VS Code

-VS Code is a great lightweight editor where you can with individual files seamlessly, for example for quick edits or to view a file.
-However, by opening a folder, also known as a *workspace*, you unlock more features, such as folder-specific configuration settings, restoring the UI state for that folder, debug configurations, and more.
+VS Code is a great lightweight editor where you can work with individual files seamlessly, for example for quick edits or to view a file.
+Alternatively, by opening a folder, also known as a *workspace*, you unlock more features, such as folder-specific configuration settings, restoring the UI state for that folder, debug configurations, and more.
 Get more info about [workspaces](/docs/editor/workspaces.md).

 Let's start by creating a folder and opening it in VS Code.
 You'll use this folder throughout the tutorial.